Instinct: Fixed patterns

 Fabre believed instincts were "fixed patterns", meaning these linked sets of behaviours do not change in response to novel environmental situations.
 One specific example that helped him arrive at this conclusion is his study of various wasp species.
 All of the wasp species he studied performed a certain pattern of behaviour when catching their prey, which Fabre called a fixed pattern.
 Then Fabre intervened in the wasps' process of catching prey, and only one of the species adjusted their behaviour in response to this unfamiliar interception.
 Fabre explained this contradiction by arguing that any individuals which stray from the norms of their species are merely an exception, while also admitting that there could be some room for growth within a species' instincts.

 Fabre's belief that instincts are fixed opposes the theory of evolution.
-He rejected that one species could evolve into another, and also rejected that the consciousness humans possess could be achieved through the evolution of unconscious traits.
+He rejected that one species could evolve into another, and also rejected that human consciousness could be achieved through the evolution of unconscious traits.